-The faculty in The Fine and Performing Arts Department firmly believe that “art is a unifying language”.
-Through serious application, relevant experiences, and professional guidance, students learn self-discipline and freedom of expression simultaneously, current and best educational practice in each of the arts (fine and performing), as well as excellent preparation for college/a professional career.
+The Fine and Performing Arts faculty firmly believe that “art is a unifying language.”
+Through serious application, relevant experiences, and professional guidance, students learn self-discipline and freedom of expression simultaneously, current and best educational practice in each of the arts (fine and performing), as well as excellent preparation for college and or a professional career.

 The Fine and Performing Arts program gives students the opportunity to explore and grow in their own creative energies and talents by fostering individual self-motivation and self-evaluation.